aaronengels/ZendeskAPI/README.md

 # Zendesk API

-To find more information how to use the Zendesk API and create your API key at https://developer.zendesk.com/rest_api/docs/support/getting_started).
+You'll find more information how to use the Zendesk API and create your API key at https://developer.zendesk.com/rest_api/docs/support/getting_started

 # Release notes